footcricket05/footcricket05/README.md

 - 🤝 I’m looking to collaborate on IoT, AI/ML, Cloud & DevOps projects...
 - 📫 How to reach me - **shauryasrinet@gmail.com**
 - ⚡ Fun fact - I'm a weeb
-- ❔ Quote - Where's your will to be weird?

 Aiming to leverage proven leadership, problem-solving, and technical skills to successfully be placed at your company.
 Frequently praised as detail-oriented by my peers, I can be relied upon to help your company achieve its goals.

 ## 🚀 Languages and Tools:

 <p align="center">